nicopik/netlify-cms/source/posts/1-mistake-cbd-vape-pen-users-make.html.md

 ---
-title: '#1 Mistake CBD Vape Pen Users Make'
+title: "#1 Mistake CBD Vape Pen Users Make"
 date: 2019-12-02T18:48:17.084Z
-description: >-
-  #1 Mistake CBD Vape Pen Users Make.
-Summer is coming, CBD is the hot new
-  product that everyone is talking about and the heat can destroy CBD due to decarboxylation.
+description: "#1 Mistake CBD Vape Pen Users Make.
+Summer is coming, CBD is the hot new product that everyone is talking about and the heat can destroy CBD due to decarboxylation.
 CBD vape pens are wildly popular by Millenials, those quitting smoking, and boomers in their elder years.
-Learning about the ways to avoid destruction of the CBD by careless storage is important.
+Learning about the ways to avoid destruction of the CBD by careless storage is important. "
 image: /images/uploads/pexels-photo-1047319.jpg
 ---
 Vaping is a safer way to consume nicotine than smoking.
 Tobacco cigarettes contain about 600 ingredients that, when burned, create over 10,000 chemicals.